 In professional boxing and kickboxing, a mandatory challenger is an opponent whom a champion must either fight or be forced to vacate their title as champion.

 It can get a little complicated when a fighter holds more than one title belt as each organisation may have different mandatory fighters.
-For instance, Anthony Joshua holds four world title belts and each organisation pushes to have their challenger to fight him next and no matter what challenger he fights, all of the belts are still on the line.
+For instance, when Anthony Joshua held four of the world title belts, each organisation pushed a different challenger to fight him next, and no matter what challenger he fought, all of the belts were still on the line.

 Final Thoughts